m-elsonbaty/Knowledge-Base/README.md

-This repository is a curated collection of articles primarily focused on modern cloud technologies.
+This repository is a collection of articles primarily focused on modern cloud technologies.
 You'll find resources on popular platforms like Google Cloud, GitLab, Docker, and web services.
-Explore the articles below to delve deeper into these cutting-edge technologies and learn how to leverage them effectively.
+Explore the articles below to dive deeper into these cutting-edge technologies and learn how to leverage them effectively.

 **Articles:**